alabama s birds of prey

 Cooper's Hawk Short, rounded wings for maneuvering through dense forests; long tail for agility

-See also Black and White Birds in Ohio
+See also Small Birds in Texas

 Alabama's raptor population has experienced significant growth in recent years, thanks to dedicated conservation efforts.
 However, some species still face the threat of endangerment.
 The Red-cockaded Woodpecker and the Swallow-tailed Kite, both classified as endangered, rely on Alabama's forests for nesting and foraging.
 Protecting their habitats is crucial for their survival.